Murder of Eldon Maguan: 2014 release order

 In 2014, the Muntinlupa Regional Trial Court granted Go's petition to be released from prison, who argued that he had already fully served his sentence based on an adjusted computation of his prison term.
 However, De Lima directed that Go would not be released following her directive to the Office of the Solicitor General to file a motion for reconsideration to appeal the court order.

 De Lima maintained that Go has not yet completed his prison term based on the computation of the BuCor, while Go claims he had already been granted "colonist status", making him eligible for good conduct time allowance credits to reduce his prison sentence.

 Release

 On November 28, 2016, after 25 years in prison, the Supreme Court ruled its decision to release Rolito Go from prison based on his transfer to the Iwahig Prison and Penal Farm and good conduct which had commuted his sentence to 30 years.
 The Maguans' lawyer, attorney Jose Flaminiano, stated on December 17, 2016 that the Maguan family will no longer take legal action to petition the Supreme Court's ruling.

 At the time of ruling, Go was confined at the Metropolitan Medical Center in Santa Cruz, Manila for stage 4 colorectal cancer.

+Following the good conduct time allowance controversy in 2019, the Quezon City Police District ordered the re-arrest of Rolito Go after his name was included in a list of "heinous crime convicts for re-arrest" ordered by then-President Rodrigo Duterte.
+However, in the list, Go was convicted of rape instead of murder.
+This was also rebuked by Justice secretary Menardo Guevarra, who stated that Go was not among the convicts prematurely released by the good conduct time allowance controversy.